aikar/magic/README.markdown

 Magic is designed to implement similar functionality as PHP's `__set` and `__get` methods.

-MagicObjects by themselves they are useless, its up to you as a developer to implement them in a useful way, primarily for Promise based implementations.
+MagicObjects by themselves are useless, its up to you as a developer to implement them in a useful way, primarily for Promise based implementations.
 ## Requirements
 This functionality is done through V8 C++ calls and **MUST BE COMPILED**.